PROVIDER USER AGREEMENT

 Klara shall provide access to the Portal twenty-four (24) hours, seven (7) days a week excluding periods of time necessary for Portal maintenance and internet performance issues.
 Klara reserves the right to have planned outages for hardware and software maintenance.
 You acknowledge system maintenance is a necessary element towards Klara providing the Portal as a functional platform and You understand that under no circumstance shall You be entitled to any abatement of any Fees or reimbursement for any costs or expenses associated with periodic Portal downtime or periodic limited or lack of functionality.

 Hosting.
-The hosting of the Portal shall consist of secure hosting and storing of certain Confidential Information, as defined in Section L of this Agreement, including, but not limited to, applicable Protected Health Information (“PHI”) under the Health Insurance Portability and Accountability Act of 1996, and the regulations promulgated thereunder, ("HIPAA") and transmitting the Confidential Information and other required information to You, and Klara’s designated service providers.
+The hosting of the Portal shall consist of secure hosting and storing of certain Confidential Information (as defined herein), including, but not limited to, applicable Protected Health Information (“PHI”) under the Health Insurance Portability and Accountability Act of 1996, and the regulations promulgated thereunder, ("HIPAA") and transmitting the Confidential Information and other required information to You, and Klara’s designated service providers.

 Your Data Security Obligations.
-You are fully responsible for the security of Provider-Generated Material prior to uploading it to the Portal or that is otherwise in Your possession.
+You are fully responsible for the security of any Provider-Generated Material in Your possession prior to uploading such Provider-Generated Material to the Portal.
 You agree to comply with all applicable state and federal laws and rules in connection with Your collection, security, and dissemination of any PHI on Your site.
 You agree that at all times You shall be compliant with HIPAA and HITECH requirements, as applicable.
 The steps You will need to take to comply with HIPAA and HITECH when using Klara will vary based on Your implementation.

 Suspension or Termination.
-Klara reserves the right, in its sole discretion, to restrict, suspend or terminate Your access to all or any part of the Portal at any time for Cause (defined below) without prior notice or liability.
-Klara may change, suspend or discontinue all or any aspects of the Portal at any time, including the availability of any feature, database, or content, without prior notice or liability.
+Klara reserves the right, in its sole discretion, to restrict, suspend or terminate Your access to all or any part of the Portal at any time for Cause (defined herein) without prior notice or liability.
+Klara may change, suspend or discontinue all or any aspects of the Portal at any time, including the availability of any feature, database, or content, without prior notice, or liability.
 Klara will make reasonable, good faith efforts to inform You of pending suspension or termination.
-Cause means: (i) a material breach of this Agreement that remains uncured within ten (10) business days, if deemed curable by Klara in its sole discretion, upon written notice to You; (ii) Your failure to remit payment as required hereunder; or (iii) Klara reasonably believes that You are engaged in any conduct that violates, or could be deemed to violate, this Agreement, or any law, rule or regulation.
+For the purposes of this Agreement, “Cause” means: (i) a material breach of this Agreement that remains uncured within ten (10) business days, if deemed curable by Klara in its sole discretion, upon written notice to You; (ii) Your failure to remit payment as required hereunder; or (iii) Klara reasonably believes that You are engaged in any conduct that violates, or could be deemed to violate, this Agreement, or any law, rule or regulation.

 Business Continuity.
-In the event that You or Klara terminate this Agreement, or Klara is unable to continue providing the Portal to You, Klara will provide You with access to the most current data set, as well as all necessary information, including application settings and utilities, in order to facilitate a transition of Your Content to another provider or to You for in-house implementation, provided that You are at such time in good standing in all then current fees and charges and Klara receives written request from You for a copy of Your Content no later than 30 days after termination (the “Termination Transition Period”).
+In the event that You or Klara terminate this Agreement, or Klara is unable to continue providing the Portal to You, Klara will provide You with access to the most current data set, as well as all necessary information, including application settings and utilities, in order to facilitate a transition of Your Content to another provider or to You for in-house implementation, provided that: (i) You are at such time in good standing and current with respect to the payment of all fees and charges incurred to date, and (ii) Klara receives a written request from You for a copy of Your Content no later than 30 days after termination (the “Termination Transition Period”).
 Klara will provide the same data backups and settings regardless of which party terminates this Agreement or the reason for termination, and each party will reasonably cooperate to effect a timely and orderly transition of services, if applicable, to You or to any designated third party identified by You in writing to Klara within the Termination Transition Period.
 Notwithstanding the foregoing, if, upon termination, You request that Klara provide transitional services in addition to what is set forth above in this Section E(7), including, but not limited to, exporting the Content on your behalf, or making Klara experts available to You for assistance, Klara may, in its reasonable discretion, charge You a reasonable cost-based fee consistent with industry pricing for providing such additional transition services.

 No Conflict.
-You are not currently a party, and shall not be a party, to any agreement which conflicts with the terms of this Agreement.
+You are not currently a party, and shall not be a party, to any agreement which conflicts with the terms of the Klara Agreements.